pupilfirst/pupilfirst/README.md

 Have doubts?
 Talk to our development team on [our Discord server](https://discord.gg/Sh67Tca).

+## Upgrading

+See [UPGRADING.md](UPGRADING.md) for details on changes that should be accounted for when upgrading an existing installation of Pupilfirst.

 The rest of this README file discusses how to set up this repository for development.

 ## Setup for development